marionettejs/backbone.marionette/docs/marionette.module.md

 MyApp.module("Foo", FooModule);
 ```

-If all of the module's functionality is defined inside its class, then the class can be passed in directly. `MyApp.module("Foo", FooModule)`
+If all of the module's functionality is defined inside its class, then the class can be passed in directly.
+Please note, above example is not working one.
+Usually you don't want to override constructor.
+If you provide empty one like above neither initializer nor callbacks work.
+`MyApp.module("Foo", FooModule)`

 ## Defining Sub-Modules